WARP and Combinatorial Choice

 (with Vikram Manjunath)

-We consider a general framework where each agent has an outside option of privately known value.
+We consider a model where each agent has an outside option of privately known value.
+We show

 When is manipulation all about the ones and twos?